Chris-plus-alphanumericgibberish/dnethack/README.md

 - Trappers changed color, to brown t

-- - Tere is a new monster identified by the dark green t.
+- - There is a new monster identified by the dark green t.

 - Vampire bats are now gray.
 Ravens are still black.